zijianhuang/openapiclientgen/README.md

 ### Binary Download

-Download this zip file and extract to a local folder.
+Download the [zip files](https://github.com/zijianhuang/openapiclientgen/releases) and extract to a local folder.

 ## Code Generation